 - Effects: Includes chorus/flanger, distortion, parametric EQ, phaser, and ring modulation

 The Galaxy module (under Modulations) allows you to use three LFO types against each other on an x-y plane.
-The first two LFOs each modulate along their own x and y axis, which can then be rotated by the third LFO using its Angle and Rate controls.
+The first two LFOs each modulate along their own x and y-axis, which can then be rotated by the third LFO using its Angle and Rate controls.

 Basic LFO shapes include sawtooth, square, sine or triangle with rates of 0 to 50 Hz, and all are syncable.
-The three LFOs combine to form an intricate pattern of movement, resulting in a interesting, evolving sound.
+The three LFOs combine to form an intricate pattern of movement, resulting in an interesting, evolving sound.
 This effect is graphically presented nicely on screen, making the whole process a LOT easier to comprehend than it may sound on paper.
 Indeed, this is a very cool feature that we haven’t seen implemented in this manner elsewhere.

 Within the Modulations tab is a 32-step sequencer.
 This is represented graphically in an easy-to-use form.
 It can be used to create complex melodic and/or dynamic modulations over pitch and pulse width independently for each oscillator; it can modulate the HPF cutoff; it can modulate cutoff and resonance for the VCF low-pass; and it can alter the VCA amplitude.
 Each modulation output has a knob for controlling the intensity, as well as a Q button.
 The Q button, to quote Arturia’s manual, is the “quantification of the modulation setting by semitones.”
 It is used to regulate the levels of each step of a sequence during the creation (or playing) of a melodic sequence.